 |Module TMT or BMT||€45|

 When you arrive at your test centre, you must show proof of identification.
 You will be given a specific timeframe and number of questions (selected randomly) depending on the category you have chosen.
 Once you have completed your test, you will be handed a score report with your results before you leave.
 If you pass, you are then ready to apply for your learner permit.

-A new pilot scheme is allowing people to take the test online instead of going to the centre.
+People are allowed to take the test online instead of going to the centre.
 However, if you want go for that option, keep in mind that this currently requires access to a PC running Windows 8 or above, and can’t be done on any other devices (such as your phone or a tablet).

-Eyesight and Medical Reports
+Eyesight and Medical Reports for first learner permit

 So after you pass your theory test, what's next?
 Well, if you are applying for a learner permit for the first time, then you will need to obtain an eyesight report completed by a registered optometrist or medical practitioner.
 You must sign the eyesight report form in their presence and it will then need to be presented at the NDLS centre within one month.